UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Rewards During Inertia:**

   - The CP reward per todo remains constant, equal to the reward on the last day of the quest.

+- **No Losses on Breaking Streak:**

+  - Breaking the streak during inertia brings no losses since the pledge was already returned upon quest completion.
+The player simply stops earning CP from that activity until a new quest is initiated.

 ### **4. Example Scenario**